CREATIVITY IS INTELLIGENCE

 This workshop shows how Design Thinking could be applied in different fields and disciplines to stimulate creativity and prototyping.

 Is not only for designers

 Design research has moved from need-finding, to frame methods to better understand the human experience and develop tailor-made solutions for peoples’ pains.

-As researchers, how do we perform research when we talk about experience?
+As UX researchers, how do we perform research when we talk about experience?